bingeli1212/nitrile-preview/doc/DOC-diagram.md

     box.1 "Hello" (0,0)
     flow.1_n [v:3]

-# The "record" and "playback" operations
+# The 'record' and 'playback' commands

 The 'record' operation allows for a group of action commands to be saved
 and later played back.